Source: Recruit (March 22 2007 & March 29 2007)

 If you are always in the company of people who lose their tempers easily, it may rub off on you.

-“A wise man associating with the vicious becomes an idiot;
+“A wise man associating with the vicious becomes an idiot;3.
+Learn to laugh at mistakes you make.

 a dog travelling with a good man becomes a rational being.”